John Kenneth Hilliard: Voice of the Theatre

 In 1944, Hilliard returned to entertainment acoustics with Altec Lansing.
 Improving on the Shearer Horn System, Hilliard worked with Jim Lansing and Blackie Blackburn to develop the loudspeaker system of the 20th century: the Voice of the Theatre (VOTT).
 Arriving in the marketplace in 1945, it offered better coherence and clarity at high power levels.
-The Academy of Motion Picture Arts and Sciences immediately began testing its sonic characteristics; they made it the movie theater industry standard in 1955.
+The Academy of Motion Picture Arts and Sciences immediately began testing its sonic characteristics; they made it the movie theater industry-standard in 1955.
 Production of the long-lived VOTT continued into the 1990s.

 Altec

 In 1946, Hilliard took over as vice president of engineering due to Jim Lansing's leaving Altec to start a new enterprise which would become JBL.
-Hilliard remained VP Engineering at Altec until 1960 during which time he supervised the development of sectoral horns, significant reductions in the size of the condenser microphone, many amplifier and crossover designs, and a major reworking and improvement of the Altec Lansing Duplex 604, the well-known high-fidelity coaxial loudspeaker driver originally designed by George Carrington, Sr., who was then president of Altec Lansing.
+Hilliard remained VP of Engineering at Altec until 1960 during which time he supervised the development of sectoral horns, significant reductions in the size of the condenser microphone, many amplifier and crossover designs, and a major reworking and improvement of the Altec Lansing Duplex 604, the well-known high-fidelity coaxial loudspeaker driver originally designed by George Carrington, Sr., who was then president of Altec Lansing.

 As chief engineer at Altec, Hilliard joined the Hollywood section of the Sapphire Group, a regular social gathering of sound recordists and a precursor to the Audio Engineering Society.
 In 1948, Hilliard was elected to chair the Sapphire Group Recording Standards Committee.
 He made certain, along with the Motion Picture Research Council, that proposed industry standards were forwarded to members of National Association of Broadcasters (NAB), Institute of Radio Engineers (IRE), Acoustical Society of America (ASA) and Royal Musical Association (RMA).
 Hilliard helped form the Los Angeles section of the Audio Engineering Society (AES) in 1951.
 At the beginning of 1963, IRE merged with the American Institute of Electrical Engineers (AIEE) to form the Institute of Electrical and Electronics Engineers (IEEE)—Hilliard retained his Fellowship.